PonkeDanker/travandromalgbti/content/get-support/card-3-resources.md

 	linkTarget="/pride-poster.pdf"
 	color="purple"
 ) %}
-Enjoy the 2022 LGBTI+ Traveller & Roma Calendar.
+Celebrate LGBTI+ Traveller & Roma with this poster and make known that Traveller and Roma can be gay, lesbian, transgender or queer and that's OK.
 {% end %}

 {% card(